ntutangyun/Documentation/docs/apollo-master-instructions.md

 This instruction is tested after [the last commit](https://github.com/ApolloAuto/apollo/commit/eac672b11ae20272f6d91f8eb119bfb942364ef5) enabling LGSVL Simulator with latest Apollo master.
 Commits after that are assumed to work as well, but not guaranteed.

+**For those who used our fork of Apollo 5.0 before: please note the new step to select the correct setup mode in Dreamview**.

 [![](images/apollo-sim.png)](images/full_size_images/apollo-sim.png)

 <h2> Table of Contents</h2>